Amir-Nassimi/Spectra-Vision-Studio/README.md

 ## Credits and Acknowledgements

-We would like to extend our heartfelt thanks to Mr.Poorya Omeedi for his guidance and wisdom throughout the development of Super Spectra Vision.
+We would like to extend our heartfelt thanks to Mr.Poorya Omeedi for his guidance and wisdom throughout the development of Spectra Vision Studio.
 His insights have been a beacon of inspiration for this project.

 ## Contact Information

 Although we're not open to contributions at the moment, your feedback and support are always welcome.
-Please feel free to star the project or share your thoughts through the Issues tab on GitHub, and we promise to consider them carefully.please [open an issue](https://github.com/Amir-Nassimi/Super-Spectra-Vision/issues) in the Super Spectra Vision repository, and we will assist you.
+Please feel free to star the project or share your thoughts through the Issues tab on GitHub, and we promise to consider them carefully.please [open an issue](https://github.com/Amir-Nassimi/Spectra-Vision-Studio/issues) in the Spectra Vision Studio repository, and we will assist you.